tactics-osrs/My-SPT-AKI_personalMods/README.md

 I made small to medium-sized changed to most aspects of the game which are accessible within the JavaScript SPT-AKI framework.
 I made no changed to the game's engine.

-Tweaks include things like shop prices/availabilities, enemy behaviors, quests and progression, etc.
+Tweaks include things like shop prices/availabilities, enemy behaviors, quests and progression, server modifiers/amplifiers, etc.